cronvel/terminal-kit/doc/Container.md

 	  when there is no clipping/scrolling
 	* inputWidth, inputHeight `number` the size of the *inputDst*, default to *outputWidth*, *outputHeight* or *width*, *height* when there is no clipping/scrolling, i.e. when the *inputDst* is fully drawn into the *outputDst*
+	* movable `boolean` when set, the container can be moved using with a mouse drag (default: false)
 	* palette `Palette` a [Palette instance](Palette.md#top), default to the current document's palette
     * backgroundAttr `number` or `object` the background [attributes](ScreenBuffer#ref.ScreenBuffer.attributes) for the *inputDst* screenBuffer, default to `{ bgColor: 'default' }`